plinkr/flash-blip/README.md

 Powerups are collected via pinging (right-click or C key) or blipping over them.

 ### Difficulty Progression
-Difficulty ramps up dynamically based on points scored, increasing obstacle speed, density, and complexity (reference scaling logic in [`game.lua`](game/game.lua) and [`main.lua`](game/main.lua)).
+Difficulty ramps up dynamically based on points scored, increasing obstacle rotation speed, density, and scrolling speed (reference scaling logic in [`game.lua`](game/game.lua) and [`main.lua`](game/main.lua)).

 ### Levels (WIP)
-The win condition is defined in [`level_definitions.lua`](game/level_definitions.lua) and affected by the level's difficulty, requiring a set number of blips (jumps to next points) to complete the level, endless mode has no win condition, prioritizing high scores.
+The win condition is defined in [`level_definitions.lua`](game/level_definitions.lua) and affected by the level's difficulty, requiring a set number of blips (jumps to next points) to complete the level, endless mode has no win condition, the objective is to get high scores.

-### Controls
-- Use standard LÖVE input: Arrow keys for menu navigation (though primarily up/down for selection).
-- SPACE, RETURN, or left-click to blip/move to the next point.
-- C or right-click to ping for powerup collection or phase shift when this powerup is active.
-- ESC to pause, return to menu, or quit.
-- R to restart.

-### Tips for Survival
-Position strategically to avoid low screen areas where falling risks increase.
-Use pings to collect powerups without committing to a blip.
-Leverage invulnerability and teleportation during high-density obstacle phases.
-In endless mode, maintain upward momentum to counter accelerating scroll speed.

 ## Development Status
 The game is an ongoing WIP.
 Current features include basic endless mode with procedural circle generation and rotating obstacles, powerup system with effects like slowing and teleportation, scoring, and menu systems.
 Planned enhancements include procedural levels for arcade mode and code-generated music.
 The project emphasizes technical experimentation, such as optimizing performance for random generation and matrix-based rendering in [`font.lua`](game/font.lua).